Emakimono: Muromachi period: decline and

 The relative popularity of otogi-zōshi seems to have stemmed from a burgeoning lack of enthusiasm for hectic or religious stories; the people had become more responsive to themes of dreams, laughter and the supernatural (a number of otogi-zōshi emaki depict all sorts of yōkai and folk creatures), as well as social caricatures and popular novels.
 Among the preserved examples are genre paintings such as Buncho no sasshi and Sazare-ichi, or supernatural Buddhist tales such as the Tsuchigumo Sōshi or the Hyakki Yagyō Emaki.
 From the point of view of art historians, the creativity of classical scrolls is felt even less in otogi-zōshi, because even though the composition is similar, the lack of harmony of colors and the overloaded appearance are detrimental; it seems that the production is often the work of amateurs.
 However, a field of study of nara-ehon and the nara-e pictorial style exists on the fringes and stands out from the framework of emakimono.

+In the early 17th century, Iwasa Matabē established a workshop and produced large-scale, lavish picture scrolls.
+He is often regarded as a precursor to ukiyo-e and had a significant influence on later Japanese painting.
+His major works include Jōruri Monogatari Emaki, a romantic drama, as well as Yamanaka Tokiwa Monogatari Emaki and Horie Monogatari Emaki, both depicting tales of revenge following parental murder.
+Jōruri Monogatari Emaki is noted for its brilliant use of vibrant colors, while Yamanaka Tokiwa Monogatari Emaki is highly regarded for its dynamic and expressive portrayal of characters.

 Various other artists, notably Tawaraya Sōtatsu and Yosa Buson, were still interested in the narrative scroll until around the 17th century.
 The Kanō school used narrative scrolls in the same way; Kanō Tan'yū realised several scrolls on the Tokugawa battles, particularly that of Sekigahara in his Tōshō Daigongen Engi, where he was inspired in places by the Heiji Monogatari Emaki (13th century).

-Features and production of
+Features and production

 Themes and genres

 In essence, an emakimono is a narrative system (like a book) that requires the construction of a story, so the composition must be based on the transitions from scene to scene until the final denouement.